-This part prescribes policy and requirements for the effective, economical, and secure management of incoming, internal, and outgoing mail in Federal agencies.
+This part prescribes policy and requirements for the effective, economical, and secure management of incoming, internal, and outgoing mail and materials in Federal agencies.

 §102-192.10What authority governs this part?

 This part is governed by Section 2 of Public Law 94-575, the Federal Records Management Amendments of 1976 (44 U.S.C.
-2901-2904), as amended, that requires the Administrator of General Services to provide guidance and assistance to Federal agencies on records management and defines the processing of mail by Federal agencies as a records management activity.
+2901-2904, as amended), that requires the Administrator of General Services to provide guidance and assistance to Federal agencies to ensure economical and effective records management and defines the processing of mail by Federal agencies as a records management activity.

 §102-192.15How are I, you, me, we, and us used in this part?

-In this part, I, me, and you (in its singular sense) refer to agency mail managers and/or facility mail managers.
-The context makes it clear which usage is intended in each case.
-We, us, and you (in its plural sense) refer to your Federal agency.
+In this part, I, me, and you refer to the agency mail manager, a person working in a Federal mail operation, or the agency itself.
+Where the context does not make it entirely clear which is meant, the meaning is spelled out the first time a pronoun is used in the section.
+We, us, and you in the plural refer to your Federal agency.

 §102-192.20How are must and should used in this part?